Horse Water Do's And Don'ts

 Yes, certain health conditions can impact a horse's intake.
 Some health conditions can cause equine to drink more H2O than usual, while others can cause them to drink less.

 For example, horses with kidney disease or liver disease may drink more H2O than usual to compensate for their compromised organ function.
-Horses with gastrointestinal issues such as colic or diarrhea may also drink more H2O than usual, as they lose fluids through diarrhea or vomiting.
+Horses with gastrointestinal issues such as colic or diarrhea may also drink more H2O than usual, as they lose fluids through diarrhea.

 On the other hand, horses with certain metabolic conditions such as Cushing's disease or equine metabolic syndrome may be prone to developing de hydration due to hormonal imbalances.
 These